 I don’t want to be needy, like, I need you.
-I ‘d rather do everything myself.
+I’d rather do everything myself.
 But I know sometimes you have to but I’ll ask if I have to, because I am going I have an appointment to go see a cerebellum specialist.
 And that’s in Boston.
-And my sister took me I don’t know now, with this whole shutdown thing which is awful.
+And my sister took me I don’t know now, with this whole awful shutdown thing.
 That’s another thing.
 Like, are you doing that too?

 And but I think people that are stroke survivors, they kind of used to it.
 So they did the isolation thing beforehand.

 Yeah, that’s interesting because I was asked about that, and that’s what I said, I’m used to it.
 It wasn’t anything strange or different.
 I know it’s going to end.
 I know that we’ll get back to work and all those types of things.
 However, some people who are having to recover from a stroke right now don’t have the experience that we have and haven’t got the distance and the learning that they got from five years ago.
 They’re going through isolation and stroke isolation at the same time.
 So it’s been really difficult for some people.

 Yeah, I understand that.
 I already went through that.